 A Commitment to Human Insight and Social Impact

-My work is guided by curiosity, compassion, and a commitment to justice.
+My work is guided by curiosity, empathy, and a commitment to purpose-driven action.
 I believe that every organization, no matter its size or resources, can learn and improve through reflection and evidence.
-I partner with clients to create evaluation and strategy processes that are inclusive, respectful, and empowering—ones that value both numbers and narratives, both accountability and imagination.
+I partner with clients to create evaluation and strategy processes that are inclusive, respectful, and empowering — ones that value both numbers and narratives, both accountability and imagination.

 In a field increasingly defined by metrics and outcomes, I bring a perspective that integrates evidence with empathy.
-I help organizations use data as a bridge between values and action—to see their impact clearly, learn from their results, and strengthen their ability to serve.
+I help organizations use data as a bridge between values and action — to see their impact clearly, learn from their results, and strengthen their ability to serve.
+This is what it means to make data human: honoring every story, centering every community, and ensuring the power of insight belongs to the people it's about.

 Transforming Evaluation Into a Tool for Change

 Through evaluation, consulting, and grant development, I help organizations connect insight to strategy, learning to leadership, and data to purpose.
-My goal is to ensure that every piece of evidence—whether a statistic, a story, or a system map—contributes to a clearer vision of impact and a stronger foundation for collective progress.
+My goal is to ensure that every piece of evidence — whether a statistic, a story, or a system map — contributes to a clearer vision of impact-driven progress and a stronger foundation for collective change.